Thermal signature of helical molecule: Beyond nearest-neighbor electron hopping: Physical system, tight-binding Hamiltonian and theoretical formulation

 Here, $e$ is the electronic charge and $V_g$ is the gate voltage that is responsible for producing the field.
 The gate voltage and the electric field are related by the equation $V_g=E_g R$~\cite{efl}.
 The parameter $\beta$, refereed to as the phase factor, describes the field direction with respect to the positive $X$ axis.
-At this point, it is worth mentioning that the above expression of site energies looks similar to the most well-known Aubry-Andr\'e-Harper (AAH) model~\cite{ab1,ab2,ab3}, where $eV_g$ measures the strength of cosine modulation.
-Thus, our system becomes quite equivalent to AAH model with higher-order hopping of electrons.
+At this point, it is noteworthy to highlight that the aforementioned representation of site energies bears a resemblance to the widely recognized Aubry-Andr\'e-Harper model~\cite{ab1,ab2,ab3}, wherein $eV_g$ measures the strength of cosine modulation.
+Consequently, our system exhibits a substantial equivalence to the AAH model, incorporating higher-order hopping of electrons.